epklein/epklein.github.io/_posts/2023Q3/2023-09-14-progressive-deployments.md

 title: Progressive Deployments
 categories: [Software Engineering, SWE Management]
 tags: [Deployment, Delivery]
-excerpt: "Strategies to execute successful progressive deployments"
+excerpt: "Strategies to execute successful progressive deployments."
 ---

 Rolling out a product or improvement involves deploying and launching new features or updates to an existing user base.
 This is an integral part of operating any digital platform.